The Peak (newspaper): Staff and structures

 There are 15 editors who comprise The Peak's editorial board: editor-in-chief, copy, production and design, assistant production and design (2), news, assistant news, opinions, features, arts, sports, humour, photo, multimedia, and assistant multimedia.
 They also have three possible staff writer positions available, as well as a volunteer proofreader position.
 All editorial roles, with the exception of editor-in-chief and volunteer proofreader are hired on a semesterly basis.
 Editors may, and very often do, seek multiple terms, sometimes ultimately spanning several years.
 There is no sports editor position in the summer semester.
 Until December 2016 there was a paid proofreader position, but it was discontinued as a paid position.

 There are several non-editorial roles, hired at an hourly/salary rate, which are not rehired each semester, including social media and promotions coordinator, business manager, web manager, and distribution manager (2).
 The business manager has historically been the most long-lived position at the paper, and is thus the repository for much of the newspaper's institutional memory.
 The Peak also maintains a board of directors under the larger Peak Publications Society, which makes certain other decisions, mostly financial in nature.
 This board is made up partly of editorial staff, partly of "at large" representatives, and of The Peak's business manager.

 From 1980 to September 2012, The Peak functioned as an editorial collective, without a managing editor or editor-in-chief position.
 Each editor maintained general control of their section or process, while broader decisions were made by consensus by the editorial collective as a whole.
-Peak editors were elected by the paper's voting "collective," which formally consisted of all editors and recent writers, for a period of one “semester” (what SFU calls its trimesters).
+Peak editors were elected by the paper's voting "collective," which formally consisted of all editors and recent writers, for a period of one "semester" (what SFU calls its trimesters).

 As of September 2014, The Peak once again operates under the management of an editor-in-chief, with a hiring process used to employ section editors.
 The editor-in-chief is still an elected role as of February 2019.

+In July 2022, The Peak added the position of fact-checker, to aid the copy editor and section editors in their fact-checking duties.

 Like many student newspapers in British Columbia, The Peak is formally run as a registered non-profit society under the BC Societies Act, known as the Peak Publications Society.
 Technically all SFU students are members of the Peak Society, and refundable membership dues are imposed on all students at SFU as part of the university's student activity fee, which are used to partially fund the paper's operations.

 A number of Peak staffers have also held prominent roles in Canadian University Press, the national student newspaper cooperative and wire service, of which The Peak was a long-standing member.